JoseLoarca/ai201-project4-provenance-guard/planning.md

 #### Submission Flow
 In the submission flow, the `POST /submit` endpoint receives a piece of text and a creator id.
 We start by generating a content_id for the submission, then the multi-signal detection pipeline evaluates the piece of text.
-Based on the results, a confidence score is computed, this gets converted into a final label, the task is logged and a response is returned to the user.
+Based on the results, a confidence score is computed, which is then used to generate the label and attribution, the task is logged and a response is returned to the user.

 ```
 POST /submit